danieltaylor/study-abroad/README.md

 <img src="./2022-7-11/cat_puppet.jpeg" style="max-height: 90vh"><br>
 *"Steffi Leyser's father gave her this wallet for her travel documents.
 He had received it as a boy as a gift for his bar mitzvah.
 Steffi's favorite uncle gave her this puppet, which was one of the few items she was allowed to choose and pack for herself."*

-Seeing the Holocaust was really powerful.
+Seeing the Holocaust exhibit was really powerful.
 Lots of museums do a great job of showing off planes and tanks and guns, but they often are limited in how they acknowledge the costs that lie behind those things.
 The Holocaust exhibit was a reminder of the cost of war, as well as a reminder of why we must choose to fight at times.

 After our visit to the Imperial War Museum I split off with Dallin and MacKayla to go to Westminster Abbey.